How Disabled Students' Allowances can help

 Disabled Students' Allowances are grants to help meet the extra course costs students can face as a direct result of a disability or specific learning difficulty.
-They are aimed at helping people with disabilities to study on an equal basis with other students.
+They can help people with disabilities to study on an equal basis with other students.

 Eligible full-time, part-time and postgraduate students can apply for Disabled Students' Allowances.